Students Today, Alumni Tomorrow

 Students Graduating This Year: You can now access the online alumni community before you graduate.
 Students set to graduate in the current academic year have access to exclusive alumni services, such as the all-inclusive online alumni directory and YaleMail, the Yale-branded alumni email service.

 The Yale Class of 2020 page features a series of resources curated specifically for you.
-We’ll keep you in the loop as new and different and information and opportunities become available.
+We’ll keep you in the loop as new and different information and opportunities become available.
 Keep reading for more!

 Mentoring & Networking